Adventure-Tech/pest-plugin-money/README.md

 # pest-plugin-money

+DO NOT USE

+This is a copy of the official library.
+The reason for it's existence is that we needed a working version with support for Pest 2 before the official libarary had been updated.
+As soon as the official package has been updated, we will delete this repo.

 This package is a plugin for [Pest PHP](https://pestphp.com).
 It allows you to write tests against monetary values provided by either [brick/money](https://github.com/brick/money), [moneyphp/money](https://github.com/moneyphp/money) or [archtechx/money](https://github.com/archtechx/money) using the same declarative syntax you're used to with Pest's expectation syntax.